ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The implementor interprets the CDDL to come to either the CBOR or JSON encoding.
 In the case of JSON, Appendix E of {{RFC8610}} is followed.
 Additional rules are given in {{jsoninterop}} where Appendix E is insufficient.
-In cases where the CDDL for CBOR is different than JSON the CDDL Generic named "JC<>" is used.
+In most cases where the CDDL for CBOR is different than JSON a CDDL Generic named "JC<>" is used.
 It is described in {{CDDL_for_CWT}}.

 The CWT and JWT specifications were authored before CDDL was available and did not use CDDL.
 This specification includes a CDDL definition of most of what is defined in {{RFC8392}}.
 Similarly, this specification includes CDDL for most of what is defined in {{RFC7519}}.

-The UCCS specification does not include CDDL.
-This specification provides CDDL for it.
+These definitions are in {{CDDL_for_CWT}} and are not normative.

 ## Operating Model and RATS Architecture